Eric-Lautanen/ezPDF/README.md

 ### 1. Download from GitHub
 1. On the main repository page, click on the file named `index.html`.
-2. On the top right of the file content area, look for the **"Download raw file"** button (it looks like a small downward arrow ⬇️).
+2. On the top right of the file content area, look for the **"Download raw file"** button.
-3.  **Right-click** that arrow icon and select **"Save Link As..."**.
-4. Choose a location on your computer to save it.
+3. Choose a location on your computer to save it.

 ### 2. Rename the File
 * The file will likely save as `index.html`.